 The Scottish Government, in a bid to support and drive progress in closing the poverty-related attainment gap, introduced local ‘stretch aims’ through the Scottish Attainment Challenge Framework for Recovery and Accelerating Progress in 2022, part of the wider National Improvement Framework (NIF) introduced by the Scottish Government in 2016.

-The Union believes that a significant review of the place of the NIF within the Scottish context should be undertaken to consider whether it has set out what it intended to achieve.
+The Union continues to believe that a significant review of the place of the NIF within the Scottish context should be undertaken to consider whether it has set out what it intended to achieve.

 NASUWT has been calling on the NIF to be sufficiently reflective - to realise that measuring a thing does not automatically improve it.
 Indeed, where resources are limited, it can cause a detriment because the time and effort of teachers are being diverted from their core role of teaching and learning.